fallenreaper/eve-databases/README.md

 #Additional Information

-- Currently, it seems that MSSQL is currently having some difficulties, and will be looking into it as i get access to OS with the correct architecture.
 - I have hosting services, servers, and cloud infrastructure to assist in launching and maintaining Databases for clients with minimal to no downtime and redundancy